 - 3.20 The Reading Climate Emergency Strategy (2020-2025) and The Carbon Plan (2020- 2025) The Reading Climate Emergency Strategy and accompanying Carbon Plan were developed by the Reading Climate Change Partnership and the Council.
 The strategy aims to achieve net zero carbon emissions by 2030.
 The Strategy and the Carbon Plan detail the infrastructure needed to reduce carbon emissions, including the electrification of transport and heat, major retrofitting of existing buildings, significant increases in renewable heat and electricity generation and the use of smart technologies such as batteries and varied time of power use.
-Existing infrastructure will require changes to maximise resilience during more frequent extreme weather events. - 3.21 The Council's Corporate Plan (2022 2025) This IDP has been prepared in line with the Corporate Plan's vision and themes.
-Projects identified in Section 6 reflect the following overarching themes: - Healthy environment a clean, safe town that is easy to travel around, and where people feel the benefits of clean air and active travel like walking and cycling. - Thriving communities an exciting and diverse place to work and live, where a spirit of inclusivity and community is carried into every aspect of life and residents feel safer and more resilient. - Inclusive economy a town where everyone can access education, skills, training and good jobs with opportunities for more people to participate in the growth and success of the town.
+Existing infrastructure will require changes to maximise resilience during more frequent extreme weather events. - 3.21 The Council's Plan (2025 2028) This IDP has been prepared in line with the Corporate Plan's vision and themes.
+Projects identified in Section 6 reflect the following overarching themes: - Promote more equal communities in Reading; - Secure Reading's economic and cultural success; - Deliver a sustainable and healthy environment and reduce Reading's carbon footprint; - Safeguard and support the health and wellbeing of Reading's adults and children; - Ensure Reading Borough Council is fit for the future. - 3.22 Reading Transport Strategy 2040 Reading is a regional transport hub and the Draft Local Transport Plan (LTP4) contains the schemes and policies intended to https://democracy.reading.gov.uk/documents/s14715/Appendix%203%20Carbon%20Plan.pdf

-https://images.reading.gov.uk/2023/03/Reading-Borough-Council-Corporate-Plan-2022-25-v19.pdf